 That is, if they were willing to turn away from it.
 To see the glass’s Picturesque vision of the visual world tourists would have to look at a scene from behind, favoring the view through the dark little mirror to the real thing.
 For the draftsmen among them, the glass facilitated the creation of quick, idyllic sketches to show to friends and family upon return.
 The mode of recording was slower, even more contemplative, but the motive to record is all too familiar.
 With a Claude Glass in pocket, the tourist of yesteryear saw life with a visual appetite akin to the iPhone clad of 2014: that is, ready to embellish at the faintest glint of beauty and fine to turn away from it to do so.

-There may be something exploitive about the pre-framed made-to-order vision of the Claude Glass or, in any case, the iPhone 5, but the desire to capture idyllic versions of our lives is a romantic one at heart.
+There may be something exploitive about the pre-framed made-to-order vision of the Claude Glass or, in any case, the iPhone 5 or the iPhone 12 Refurbished, but the desire to capture idyllic versions of our lives is a romantic one at heart.
 Encapsulated in Claude Lorrain’s epic, classically precise harbor and pastoral scenes is a familiar longing for an all-encompassing beauty beyond the passing moment.
 Though his style so sought after by owners of his namesake glass may be out of vogue, our modern-day iteration – the tinted squares of Instagram – represents a similar idealism.
 In the way of Lorrain’s landscapes, they show us a world that glows with feeling, that’s more elegant than mundane, that expands into the distance, and where the stench and heat are subsumed by the pure golden and blue colors of perfect weather.
 By crop and by filter, our photos show us what we’ve seen and done with a nostalgia that the unphotographed life evades – a nostalgia for what may or may not have actually been.

 It’s hot and crowded on the Piazza San Marco where the tourists continue to move across the square with an elegance that reminds you – if you could take out that commercial billboard at the far end – of an old master’s painting.
 With your phone now in your pocket, your hand is free to hold Billy’s as you stroll together toward the Basilica.
 Maybe a year from now you’ll remember this day by his photo of that bird, but as the moment stands you’re content to forget it as you walk beneath the chiseled archways into a room of gold-plated domes decorated with devotional figures of an era past.
 A squeeze of the hand, a look in the eyes.
 And then it comes to you: a rosy tint, a vignetted glow like a filter.